Feature Upvote is a good tool for gathering customer feedback. But FeedBear does everything that it does, and far more, for a lower price tag.

 Both are designed to be easy to use, simple, and effective.
 With Feature Upvote, this simplicity is really taken to the extreme with a very stripped down interface and feature set.

-Feature Upvote is solely a tool for gathering feedback and displaying it on an interactive feedback board.
+Feature Upvote is a tool for gathering feedback and displaying it on an interactive feedback board.
 In this respect it does a great job.

 FeedBear boards are customizable, easy to organize with tagging, and completely interactive.
+But FeedBear gives you a wider set of features, all integrated with the core functionality of your feedback board.

 FeedBear gives you the same feedback gathering tools as Feature Upvote, but also has you covered for the next stage with a Roadmap.